-- typical types of excavations able to be undertaken by 180° excavators - how soil types determine excavation types and methods - methods of minimising excavation collapse including benching, trench boxes, other shoring, and support methods and other related methods - causes of excavation collapse - method statements, job specifications, risk assessments, - placement or disposal of spoil - segregation of excavated materials - typical excavation tolerances - reasons for excavation dimensions and effects of not conforming to given tolerances
+- typical types of excavations able to be created by 360 excavators - how soil types determine excavation types and methods - methods of minimising excavation collapse including benching, trench boxes, other shoring and support methods etc. - causes of excavation collapse - method statements, job specifications, risk assessments, - placement or disposal of spoil - · segregation of excavated materials - typical excavation tolerances - reasons for excavation dimensions and effects of not conforming to given tolerances - methods of efficient excavation techniques for different types of ground and support requirements - carrying out a range of excavating activities following given dimensions and tolerances - working near to edges and deep excavations - · required control methods for open excavations - methods of establishing excavation dimensions and tolerances - establishing and maintaining visual contact with dedicated supporting workers

-- methods of efficient excavation techniques for different types of ground and support requirements - use of stabilisers in soft ground and measures to minimise pad sinkage - measures required to minimise stabiliser pad damage to finished surfaces - use of working operational modes - machine repositioning to meet required excavation lengths and angles - carrying out a range of excavating activities following given dimensions and tolerances - working near to edges and deep excavations - required control methods for open excavations - methods of establishing excavation dimensions and tolerances - establishing and maintaining visual contact with dedicated supporting workers
+- describe types and purposes of typical construction-based excavation - explain how excavations should be carried out on differing soil types e.g. granular and cohesive - describe causes of excavation collapse and effects of environmental conditions dryness/high moisture - explain the methods of minimising excavation collapse and methods of shoring

-- describe types and purposes of typical construction-based excavation - explain how excavations should be carried out on differing soil types for example, granular, and cohesive - describe measures that are taken to minimise stabiliser pad damage to finished surfaces - describe causes of excavation collapse and effects of environmental conditions dryness/high moisture - explain the methods of minimising excavation collapse and methods of shoring - explain what methods are used to transfer excavation specifications and requirements to the operator - explain the reason for segregation of different soil types and how they should be segregated during excavation - explain the reasons for limiting off-site disposal of spoil - state the typical excavation tolerances in construction excavations and explain the effects of not conforming to given tolerances - state how the machine should be repositioned when excavating long trenches - describe methods of efficient excavation techniques for different types of ground - describe the effects of stabiliser sinkage in soft ground and ways of minimising sinkage - explain the importance of maintaining visual contact with dedicated supporting workers - on level ground excavate a straight excavation with vertical ends to given dimensions and tolerances this should be observed during practical assessment - excavate a square excavation to given dimensions and tolerances this should be observed during practical assessments
+- explain what methods are used to transfer excavation specifications and requirements to the operator - explain the reason for segregation of different soil types and how they should be segregated during excavation - explain the reasons for limiting off-site disposal of spoil - state the typical excavation tolerances in construction excavations and explain the effects of not conforming to given tolerances - describe methods of efficient excavation techniques for different types of ground - explain the importance of maintaining visual contact with dedicated supporting workers - on level ground excavate a straight excavation with vertical ends to given dimensions and tolerances this should be observed during practical assessment - excavate a square excavation to given dimensions and tolerances this should be observed during practical assessments place materials into transporting vehicles and hoppers